Natcha13/swu-ds525/06-analytics-engineering/README.md

 dbt debug
 ```

-You should see "All checks passed!".
+You should see "All checks passed!"

 ![All checks passed](pic/checkspassed.png)